-- supporting student internships (Goal 1, Objective D) especially those which focus on recruiting members of groups underrepresented in the environmental field. - developing an invasive species management plan to enable a property to become a candidate Priority Conservation Area (Goal 2, Objective A) - rare and endangered species surveys with the goal of identifying populations that are threatened by invasive species (Goal 2, Objective B), especially to provide expertise needed for surveys. - projects which investigate methods for non-chemical control of invasive species either via field experiment or literature search.
-(Goal 3, Objective G) - projects which investigate methods for Tier 2 species control (Goal 3, Objective G) - delivering programs for spotted lanternfly awareness and surveying (Goal 4, Objective C; Goal 5 Objective C)
+- Supporting student internships (Goal 1, Objective D) especially those which focus on recruiting members of groups underrepresented in the environmental field. - Developing an invasive species management plan to enable a property to become a candidate Priority Conservation Area (Goal 2, Objective A) - Rare and endangered species surveys with the goal of identifying populations that are threatened by invasive species (Goal 2, Objective B), especially to provide expertise needed for surveys. - Projects which investigate methods for non-chemical control of invasive species either via field experiment or literature search.
+(Goal 3, Objective G) - Projects which investigate methods for Tier 2 species control (Goal 3, Objective G)

-- projects which help us to incorporate DEI into our messaging and materials (Goal 4, Objective E) - programs to municipal planners and DOT with messages encouraging detection and ways to mitigate spread (Goal 4, Objective B)
+- Delivering programs for spotted lanternfly awareness and surveying (Goal 4, Objective D; Goal 5 Objective C) - Projects which help us to incorporate DEI into our messaging and materials (Goal 4, Objective D) - Programs to municipal planners and DOT with messages encouraging detection and ways to mitigate spread (Goal 4, Objective B)